What is Health?

 If symptoms reported by a patient don’t fit the ascribed to criteria, for all intents and purposes, the illness does not exist.

-The physician, in many ways and recent decades, has become no more than a well-educated, technician answering not his or her patients, but to the factory bosses – the insurers, the hospitals, and the regulators – the bean counters.
+The physician, in many ways and recent decades, has become no more than a well-educated, technician answering not to his or her patients, but to the factory bosses – the insurers, the hospitals, and the regulators – the bean counters.

 The physician is no longer central to medical science and clinical care.
 He/she is in many ways an administrator of care – a provider, not a healer, not even a scientists or medical researcher, save except to proffer funding from pharma or device companies.

 Physicians have no power, no say in patient care, except to the extent that they can dot the i’s and cross the t’s according to billing codes.
-If their gut, or more importantly, data tell them that a particular treatment is dangerous, or conversely, is needed, but it doesn’t fall within the ascribed treatment plan, the physician has little recourse but to comply or risk losing his/her livelihood and, in more extreme cases, his/her reputation.
+If their gut, or more importantly, if the data tell them that a particular treatment is dangerous, or conversely, is needed, but it doesn’t fall within the ascribed treatment plan, the physician has little recourse but to comply or risk losing his/her livelihood and, in more extreme cases, his/her reputation.

 We see the barrage of reputation ending slanders hurled at physicians and researchers who dare to speak up and say that perhaps pesticide laden foods are not as safe as chemical companies make them out to be or that perhaps vaccines or other medications are neither as safe nor as effective as pharma and governmental institutions funded by pharma suggest.
 When physicians speak up, they risk their careers and reputation.

-And while, you might be thinking there might be some positives to this shift, it’s no longer such a paternalistic system where the physician has total power, in reality, this shift in healthcare towards efficiency still leaves women’s health high and dry and pushes the patient’s experience of his/her illness even further from the ‘knowledge base’ of western medicine.
+And while, you might be thinking there might be some positives to this shift, it is no longer such a paternalistic system where the physician has total power, in reality, this shift in healthcare towards efficiency still leaves women’s health high and dry and pushes the patient’s experience of his/her illness even further from the ‘knowledge base’ of western medicine.

 Who Determines What We Know about Health and Disease?
 The Folly of Evidence Based in Women’s Health